GensaGames/Dashcam-Speed-Detection/README.md

 In general it's very simple process, where we just shared all thoughts during Preprocessing.
 For some model, we should take Frames Timeline on Working Area and Normilize inputs.
 However we came up with several different options: Preprocessor Combinations, which we should investigate (combination of all possible parameters, also marked above).

 Well known other algorithms might be used for feature extraction on Images.
-Some of them like `SIFT`, `ORB`, `HOG` and other, might work very well, but doesn't suite for our problem.
-Main reason covers in performance of our model, and such actions takes huge time for computing.
+Some of them like `SIFT`, `ORB`, `HOG` and other, could work very well, but they don't.
+During validation and testing, patterns between their changes, doesn't work for speed.
+And other reasons related to the performance of a model, and such actions require huge time for computing.